Windows/Mac $195 plus shipping.

 NTSC to PAL works by first converting the NTSC to film motion (24P), same as with DVFilm Maker, then speeding that up slightly to 25P.

-Is it better than converting with Premiere or After Effects?
+Is it better than de-interlacing with Sony Vegas or After Effects and then dropping into an NTSC timeline?

 Yes, much better.
 Nearly all plug-in and built-in de-interlacers reduce vertical resolution by 50%.
 But DVFilm Atlantis works by analyzing motion in each frame, and only changing pixels in areas of the screen in which there is movement.
 This results in a much sharper image especially for scenes where the camera is still.
 Atlantis also detects horizontal lines and prevents aliasing, or "dot crawl".

-How does Atlantis compare with other methods of converting PAL to NTSC or NTSC to PAL?
+How does Atlantis compare with other methods of converting PAL to NTSC?

 Can I try it first?